PRESS RELEASE Power Generation

 About Rolls-Royce Holdings plc

-1. Rolls-Royce develops and delivers complex power and propulsion solutions for safety-critical applications in the air, at sea and on land.
-Our products and service packages enable our customers to connect people, societies, cultures and economies together; they meet the growing need for power generation across multiple industries; and enable governments to equip their armed forces with the power to protect.
+1. Rolls-Royce is a force for progress; powering, protecting and connecting people everywhere.
+Our products and service packages help our customers meet the growing need for power across multiple industries; enable governments to equip their armed forces with the power required to protect their citizens; and connect people, societies, cultures and economies together.

 www.rolls-royce.com